MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-addresses.md

 ## How we enhance addresses

-Our model performs a two-step process to enhance an address.
+Our model goes through a two-step process to enhance an address.
 First, it parses the address to identify its components puts them into a structured format.
 Then, we use our Microsoft proprietary data to correct, complete, and standardize the values in the address.

-For example, an address might be in a non-standard format and contain spelling errors.
-For countries/regions that are supported, we can fix these issues and create a consistent way to list addresses in unified customer profiles.
+For example, your address information might be in a non-standard format and contain spelling errors.
+The model can fix these issues and create consistent addresses in unified customer profiles.

-## Supported countries/regions
+## Supported countries or regions

-We currently support enriching addresses in these countries/regions:
+We currently support enriching addresses in these countries or regions:

 - Australia
 - Canada
 - United Kingdom
 - United States.

 Addresses must contain a country/region value.
-Addresses that don't contain country/region or contain a country/region that’s not supported will not be processed.
+We don't process addresses for countries or regions that aren't supported and addresses that have no country or region provided.

 ## Configure the enrichment